Refresh for updates.

-  LAS VEGAS — It looks like Bernie's walking away with it.
+LAS VEGAS — It looks like Bernie walking away.

-The win further cements Sanders’ front-runner status in the Democratic field, after a popular vote win in Iowa and an outright win in New Hampshire.
-And no other candidate looked like they were performing strongly enough to rally serious support ahead of Super Tuesday’s critical primaries, less than 10 days away.
+The win further cements Sanders’ frontrunner status in the Democratic field, after a popular vote win in Iowa and an outright win in New Hampshire.
+And no other candidate looked like they were performing strongly enough to rally serious support ahead of Super Tuesday’s critical primaries, less than ten days away.

-The vote itself was taking quite some time to report, largely because of a last-minute system the state party had to put in place to avoid risking an repeat of the botched Iowa caucus .
+The vote itself was taking quite some time to report, largely because of a last-minute system the state party had to put in place to avoid risking an Iowa caucus repeat.

 Sanders had a huge lead with 54% of the vote — but just 4% of precincts had been counted when the race was called for him before 5 p.m. local time, so that may narrow.